 Lower Initial Costs

 SaaS applications are subscription based.
-No license fees mean lower initial costs.
-Having the SaaS provider manage the IT infrastructure means lower IT costs for hardware, software, and the people needed to manage it all.
+Having the provider managing IT infrastructure means lowering software and hardware costs, as well as for the personnel to control it all.

 Because the SaaS provider manages all updates and upgrades, there are no patches for customers to download or install.
 The SaaS provider also manages availability, so there’s no need for customers to add hardware, software, or bandwidth as the user base grows.